absmach/magistrala-docs/docs/dev-guide/benchmark.md

 ### Create and get client

-In this scenario, large number of requests are sent to things service to create things and than to retrieve their data.
-This test checks how much time things service needs to respond to each request.
+In this scenario, large number of requests are sent to clients service to create clients and than to retrieve their data.
+This test checks how much time clients service needs to respond to each request.

 #### Create and Get Client Results